 We rely on your feedback to further develop and support user access to the ANZCA Library.
 Use the link below to provide content suggestions, as well as to make recommendations, report issues, and to give general feedback.

 Our anaesthesia training program is accredited by the Australian Medical Council (AMC) and the Medical Council of New Zealand (MCNZ).

 Access the complete recommended reading list for the ANZCA Primary exam.
 Most titles are available as e-books, with all remaining titles being available for loan (via the free courier service):

-A large number of online resources are available to assist with general exam preparation for both primary and final exam trainees, including specific texts to help prepare you for your written and viva (oral and medical clinical) components:
+A large number of texts are available to assist with exam preparation for both primary and final exam trainees, including specific texts to help prepare you for your written and viva (oral and medical clinical) components:

 In addition, the library subscribes to numerous key journals and e-books which trainees will find useful:

 The pain medicine training program comprises a minimum of two years' clinical experience directly related to pain medicine, which allows specialists and those completing a specialty training program to become a specialist pain medicine physician.